Jacob deGrom: 2021

 On April 23, 2021, in a start against the Washington Nationals, deGrom set a record for most strikeouts in the first four starts of a season with 50.
 He pitched a complete game shutout with a career-high 15 strikeouts, only 2 hits, and no walks.
-In addition, deGrom went 2–4 at the plate with 2 runs and a run batted in RBI.
-In the same game, he lowered his career earned run average to 2.55, setting a franchise record.
+In addition, deGrom went 2–4 at the plate with a run batted in.
+In the same game, he lowered his career ERA to 2.55, setting a franchise record.
 He was named April's National League Pitcher of the Month for the first time in his career.

 On June 5, deGrom threw seven scoreless innings against the San Diego Padres, lowering his earned run average to 0.62, the lowest by any pitcher in history through nine starts.
 On June 11, deGrom pitched six scoreless innings against the Padres, improving his earned run average to 0.56, the lowest by any pitcher through his first ten starts of the season.
 DeGrom had also thrown 100 strikeouts in just 61 2/3 innings, achieving the mark in the fewest innings since the mound was moved to its current distance from home plate in 1893.
-At that point in the season, deGrom also had more runs batted in on the year (6) than earned runs allowed (4).
+At that point in the season, deGrom also had more RBI on the year (6) than earned runs allowed (4).
 Through 12 starts, deGrom's walks plus hits per inning pitched was 0.51.
 Since at least 1901, no major league pitcher has had a walks plus hits to inning pitched ratio that low during 12 consecutive starts.
-He was named to the 2021 Major League Baseball All-Star Game, his fourth career nomination, although he announced he did not play.
-On July 7, deGrom earned his 1,500th career strikeout against Brewers shortstop Willy Adames.
+He was named to the 2021 MLB All-Star Game, his fourth career nomination, although he announced he would not play.
+On July 7, deGrom earned his 1,500th career strikeout against Milwaukee Brewers shortstop Willy Adames.
 He achieved it in 198 career starts, becoming the 2nd-fastest pitcher to reach the mark behind Yu Darvish who did it in 197 career starts.

 On July 18, deGrom began to feel tightness in his forearm during a bullpen session and was subsequently placed by the Mets onto the 10-day injured list.
 Later in the month, deGrom also started feeling soreness in his elbow.
-An MRI revealed inflammation in his elbow, but with no structural damage.
-On August 20, deGrom was transferred to the 60-day IL to make room for relief pitcher Heath Hembree. deGrom did not pitch for the remainder of the 2021 season.
+An MRI revealed inflammation in his elbow but with no structural damage.
+On August 20, deGrom was transferred to the 60-day IL to make room for relief pitcher Heath Hembree.
+DeGrom did not pitch for the remainder of the 2021 season.

-Overall in 2021, deGrom posted a 7–2 record in 15 starts and recorded a 1.08 earned run average with 146 strikeouts and 11 walks in 92 innings.
+Overall in 2021, deGrom posted a 7–2 record in 15 starts and recorded a 1.08 ERA with 146 strikeouts and 11 walks in 92 innings.
 He was a finalist for the Silver Slugger Award, which was won by Max Fried.